HouzuoGuo/hzgl-air-bridge/README.md

 docker run -it --restart always --name macless-haystack -p 6176:6176 --volume bridge-data:/app/data/ --network hzgl-air-bridge-network hzgl/air-bridge-ws
 ```

+`hzgl/air-bridge-ws` will walk you through Apple account login and registers a fake macbook device under your Apple account.

+Be aware that every time you *change* the Apple account two-factor authentication phone number,
+the Apple-internal authentication method ID increments by 1, the ID begins at `0` for a newly created Apple account.
+The image contains a hard-coded authentication method ID of `1` (i.e. pick the 2nd 2FA method), if this does not work for youthis is not your case,
+inspect the web requests & responses from the image's log output to determine the correct ID, then change the source code of `pypush_gsa_icloud.py` in the image.

 #### To start over

-If you have to start over, e.g. changing to a different Apple account or having incidentally deleted the fake macbook device from iCloud:
+If you have to start over, e.g. changing to a different Apple account or re-register the fake :

 ```bash
 docker ps -aq | xargs docker rm -f